Amazon Tries to Beat Shein and Temu at Their Own Game as Online Competition Heats Up

 “Amazon has always worked to provide customers with the widest possible selection, low prices, and a convenient shopping experience, and we offer more than 300 million products across more than 35 product categories,” Amazon’s new site states.
 “This wide selection is made possible by our selling partners worldwide who offer hundreds of millions of items in our store.”

-The e-commerce giant’s foray into the low-end e-commerce market with “crazy low prices” coincides with online price wars flaring up, hurting earnings and revenues.
+The e-commerce giant’s foray into the low-end e-commerce market with “crazy low prices” coincides with the flaring up of online price wars that are hurting earnings and revenues.
 On Nov.
 21, PDD Holdings, the parent of Temu, reported disappointing third-quarter sales and profits.

-Wall Street doesn’t like these reports from high-flying companies, and so sent PDD Holdings share price down by more than 10 percent in early afternoon trading, and Amazon’s shares also were down by more than 2 percent.
+Wall Street doesn’t like these reports from high-flying companies, and so sent PDD Holdings share price down by more than 10 percent in early afternoon trading.
+Amazon’s shares also were down, by more than 2 percent.

 The quick markdowns of PDD and Amazon raise questions about whether Amazon’s launch of Haul was the right move.

-Still, Jeanel Alvarado, a retail expert for The RETAILBOSS, believes Amazon Haul will compete well against Shein and Temu by targeting younger, budget-conscious shoppers who prefer shopping on their phones.
+Still, Jeanel Alvarado, a retail expert for The Retailboss, said she believes Amazon Haul will compete well against Shein and Temu by targeting younger, budget-conscious shoppers who prefer shopping on their phones.

 “Amazon can beat Shein and Temu in two main areas: the first is fast shipping time,” she told The Epoch Times.